Gorchon/Gorchon/README.md

 -  I’m currently learning **React, Algorithms and data structures**

--  I am currently collaborating on the[ClubAlgoritmiaGDA website](https://github.com/ClubAlgoritmiaGDA/website/)
+-  I am currently collaborating on the [ClubAlgoritmiaGDA website](https://github.com/ClubAlgoritmiaGDA/website/)

 -  I’m looking for help with **Learning new programming topics**